 The historic, cosmopolitan and well accessible Free Hanseatic City of Bremen, one of the major centres of European marine sciences, will give a warm welcome to all ICRS 2020 participants, ensuring all needs are met, in order to generate a highly productive, eco-friendly and enjoyable global event.

-The overarching theme “Tackling the Challenging Future of Coral Reefs” outlines the major aims of ICRS 2020:
+The overarching topic "Tackling the Challenging Future of Coral Reefs“ outlines its primary goals listed below:

 ICRS 2020 preparations are coordinated by a local organising committee situated at the Department of Marine Ecology (University of Bremen) and at the Bremen Convention Bureau, supported by an international expert organising committee.
-The administration of the Free Hanseatic City of Bremen and the International Society for Reef Studies (ISRS) support ICRS 2020 in all aspects.
+The administration of the Free Hanseatic City of Bremen and the International Coral Reef Society support ICRS 2020 in all aspects.

-Prof. Dr. Christian Wild (University of Bremen) - Convener ICRS 2020
+Prof. Dr. Christian Wild (University of Bremen) - Conference Chairman

 Andrea Hess (Bremen Convention Bureau)